aloethere/EP1000/docs/web.md

 Take a look at [CSS Zen Garden](http://www.csszengarden.com/) for more stylesheets.

 ## What is JavaScript?
 JavaScript is used to program the behaviour of web pages.
+For now I'm not using JavaScript to create my webpage.

 ## Markdown
 Markdown is the language that im using to edit this webpage.
-It's plain-text-formatting-syntext design attracted use it.
+It's plain-text-formatting-syntext design attracted me to use it.
 It is simple and easy to format words and elements.

-[Markdown Guide](https://www.markdownguide.org/) is the best plave to get started in learning Markdown.
+[Markdown Guide](https://www.markdownguide.org/) is the best place to get started in learning Markdown.